The Last of Us (TV series): Critical response

-The second season has a Rotten Tomatoes approval rating of 92% based on 270 reviews, and a Metacritic score of 81 out of 100 based on 44 reviews.
+The second season has a Rotten Tomatoes approval rating of 92% based on 272 reviews, and a Metacritic score of 81 out of 100 based on 44 reviews.
 Critics felt the season reinforced The Last of Us as the best video game adaptation; /Films Jeremy Mathai felt it "sets a new standard for every video game adaptation" and lauded the unified creative vision of each production department, and Colliders Ross Bonaime declared it "one of 2025's best seasons of TV".
 Several reviewers compared the second episode's action sequences to Game of Thrones at its best, and many considered the sixth episode the standout for highlighting Joel and Ellie's relationship.
 The deeper themes and more complex characters were praised, though some reviewers felt the lack of scenes with Joel and Ellie left the second season weaker than the first, and others found the quicker pace detrimental and the narrative unsatisfyingly incomplete.

 The performances in the second season received acclaim, with Pascal and Ramsey's chemistry continuing to receive praise; Rolling Stones Alan Sepinwall found some episodes weaker for their absence.
 Critics lauded Pascal for bringing warmth, charisma, and hardiness to Joel, and Ramsey for developing Ellie into a traumatized young adult while maintaining emotional immaturity and playfulness.
 Many reviewers considered Merced the season's highlight for her compassion and humor, as well as her chemistry with Ramsey, and Dever's performance was lauded for her portrayal of grief, rage, and hatred; some felt her performance upstaged others'.
 Several critics applauded O'Hara's dramatic acting abilities, and Wright's captivating and menacing nature, immediately drawn in by his unsettling charisma.
+Critics praised Pantoliano for his depth and understated nature despite his limited appearance, and Dalton for his simultaneous warmth and firmness.
 Barer's performance was lauded for its powerful devastation, and praise was directed towards the performances of Luna, Mazino, and Wesley, though some reviewers considered them underserved and the characters underdeveloped.
 Inverses Valerie Ettenhofer found some interactions "strangely artificial" in contrast to the first season.